-During the run up to the recent changes which were made to the Australian Skilled Migration system, it seems that some of the stories circulating in the media were a little misleading.
+During the run up to the recent changes which were made to the Australian Skilled Migration system, it seems that some of the ARTICLES circulating in the media were a little misleading.

 We’ve also written about the fact that the English Language Threshold had been raised making it harder for those who don’t hold English as a first language to gain the necessary points.

 However, does this mean (as announced in some media outlets) that the the English language requirements for English speaking applicants have been ‘relaxed’, therefore making it easier for Brits to score more points towards their application?

 What it is true that you can now score a maximum of 25 points under the new language criteria, compared to only 20 through the previous system, however this cannot be achieved without scoring at least 7.0 through all four components of the IELTS exam.